Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * put question marks in the craft recipe indicator if you don't know that one yet (say, while looking at an enemy)
 - Lore is that Terminal needs vessels that believes in those caste-respective axioms so he doesn't brainwash himself.

+* Serene function that lets you reprogram a creature on the spot

 **Brushstroke Crafting**

 * Become able to place a whole pattern in one shot by selecting from catalogue